Imgonnagetyouback: Music and lyrics

 "Imgonnagetyouback" has a length of 3 minutes and 42 seconds.
 It is led by restrained, trap-influenced beats, muted keyboards, and backing vocals that Paolo Ragusa of Consequence described as "millennial-coded".
-Critics labeled the song as subtle and "upbeat" and classified it as synth-pop and "pop-R&B".
+Critics labeled the track as subtle and "upbeat" and classified it as synth-pop and "pop-R&B".
+Damien Somville and Marine Benoit wrote that Swift's flow and melody and the backing vocals veered towards R&B and were "[a]ssertive and sexy".
 Writing for Vanity Fair, Kase Wickman regarded its opening as a parallel to that of the 1975's "Looking For Somebody (To Love)" (2022).
 The journalist Annie Zaleski called it not only congruent of Midnights sonically with the "dusky electropop" sound but also thematically with the "late-night ruminations on the past".

 The lyrics of "Imgonnagetyouback" are about the considerations of whether rekindling a romantic relationship would be healthy or not.
 In it, Swift sees a chance of reconciling with an ex-partner, who was the one who broke up with her, but she is uncertain about if this reunion would occur in either restoring a past relationship or another quarrel between them.
 As a result, Swift is indecisive on whether she should reconnect with him or have revenge.
 Critics like Billboards Ashley Iasimone and Elite Dailys Dylan Kickham thought the song was about flirting with an ex-partner. while Jon Pareles of The New York Times said that it was "partly a wordplay exercise [...] with pushback at its core."
 Emily Bootle from The i Paper wrote that the track includes Swift's "trademark romantic extremes" and recalls the "chaos-fetishisation" of her song "Blank Space" (2014).